DimitriWeiss/up-ac/README.md

 # Algorithm Configuration for the AIPlan4EU Unified Planning

 Use algorithm configuration on several planners within the unified planning framework to enhance their performance.
+Development is conducted by the Decision and Operation Technologies group from Bielefeld University (https://github.com/DOTBielefeld).

 # Installation